k9chen/k9chen.github.io/_pages/about.md

 Of relevance to my research is analyzing the neuroethical implications of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.

-My recreational interests include, inter alia, drinking caffeine, watching political satire, reading Ken Liu, and searching for the One Piece.
+My recreational interests include, inter alia, drinking caffeine, watching political satire, reading Ken Liu, and finding the One Piece.

 ## News/Upcoming Events